3.8 YOUTH: The Obedient Rebels

 OLD MAN.
 How come the next generation looks that awful?

-Despite the aggressive creativity with which kontemporer performances engage in aesthetic explorations and embrace elements from youth culture, their attitude towards the young is still rather conservative.
+kontemporer performances engage in aesthetic explorations and embrace elements from youth culture, their attitude towards the young is still rather conservative.
 Dissidence and rebellion are expressed, but then they are reinserted into established systems through repentance, punishment and fierce criticism.
 Or the young are caricatured as ignorant and ridiculous.
 The ethical question of how the youth should behave is something that is left for older people to decide.

 This is perhaps surprising since the kontemporer performances are often aimed at young sectors of the population who would not watch traditional wayang.
 The performances abound in references to youth culture, in terms of the music used, the language spoken and topical references in the dialogues and monologues.
 Strangely, though, the performances that speak about the youth are not necessarily the most artistically daring.
 For example, even though some of them combine new music and gamelan, none of the performances considered here use non-conventional music.
 This is a telling fact since music is one of the most obvious examples of youth interventions in the contemporary culture of Indonesia.
 This absence supports the thesis I advance in this section; namely, that the picture of the youth presented in these performances is inconclusive at best and conservative at worst.